-My recipes will be based on items available from the Scarecrows organic veg box selection and ingredients which are available in any shop.
+My recipes will be based on items available from Scarecrows Pantry and along with standard store cupboard ingredients.

 What I want to try and achieve from Scarecrows Kitchen is not just to introduce you to tasty, family friendly recipes and amazing ingredients, but also give you more confidence to cook & produce dishes for your family and friends.

 Read more about the person behind the recipes here!

 Roasted Organic fennel, shaved courgette salad, lemon, honey and baked rosemary croutonsAn amazing colorful vegetarian salad with roasted Organic fennel, and courgette ribbons all combine with a sweet zingy lemon and honey dressing.

 Simple to put together, a refreshingly crunchy and vibrant side for those summer gatherings.